Skip to content Skip to footer

 Managing an office like aufeminin.com means an average of 50 pieces of content each day, produced by internal teams, freelancers, agencies and columnists.
 It also means 14 sections (Cooking, Fashion, Beauty, Families, Astro, Psycho, etc.), an editorial team to guide, traffic channels to diversify and amplify, and an editorial and traffic acquisition strategy to manage.

-When I arrived at Aufeminin a year ago, I was confronted with a variety of challenges: from audience and turnover, to SEO strategy and editorial – a need for content that acquired audiences and content that helped form our image as a media.
+When I arrived at Aufeminin a year ago, I was confronted with a variety of challenges: from audience and turnover, to strategy and editorial – a need for content that acquired audiences and content that helped form our image as a media.
 Rebuilding a brand whilst also giving positive signals to the market quickly (the famous ‘quick wins').
 Redesigning the editorial, making editorial choices for each section, deciding on which formats to use… all complex issues that take time.
 But sometimes we don't have time to wait for the results.
 So, how do you go about doing all of this quickly but effectively?

 My first decision: change the format of our editorial meetings